About the Doctor of Philosophy degree

 Graduates will be prepared to bridge diverse domains and communities, fostering socio-technical innovation and developing sustainable energy solutions and policies.

 Students may be admitted to the PhD in Sustainable Energy program with either a bachelor’s or a master’s degree from a regionally accredited institution or the equivalent of a US bachelor’s degree from an international institution officially recognized by that country.
 Applicants from diverse educational and professional backgrounds are encouraged.
-For Fall 2017 admission, applications must be received by January 15, 2017.
-Applicants should follow the general PhD in Sustainability application process and will be prompted in the application to identify their intent to be considered for the new PhD in Sustainable Energy.

 PhD in Sustainable Energy graduates will have an advanced understanding of the dynamics and complexity of global energy systems and will be able to lead others in research providing adaptive solutions to specific sustainable energy challenges.
 In addition to the common learning outcomes, PhD in Sustainable Energy students will be able to: